Observing and Recording Seizures

 Overview

 Seizures present in many different ways.
 However, few doctors see their patients having seizures.
-A good eyewitness description can help with identifying the seizuresandassist the doctor in diagnosis and ongoing management of epilepsy.
+A good eyewitness description can help with identifying the seizureand assist the doctor in diagnosis and ongoing management of epilepsy.

 It is in an easy to follow format, it is comprehensive and has a variety of case study examples to discuss different scenarios.
 This course has been highly commended by disability support organisations for the interactive and engaging activities to practice the challenging area of effective documentation.